sintri/CK3-Conflict-Helper/README.md

 17. Repeat until you're done or get bored.
 18. <b>Extra Overtime</b><br>
     This tool does not handle GUI files at the moment, those you'll need to merge on your own.
+    This tool also doesn't no do yaml, but since that doesn't affect gameplay do it on your own if you want.

 ## Configuring WinMerge
 #insert screenshot here<br>